 IN PARALLEL with the CANONICAL SCAFFOLD (=commonly shared ideas in BIOLOGY and ART), individual participants are urged to explore (and share if they are comfortable), their interests, intentions, and experiences (especially as catalyzed by seminar experience) by means of MIND-MAPS

-This is complemented by diaries, discussion, verbal check-ins, and especially the frequent construction of individual mind-maps.
+This is complemented by diaries, discussion, verbal check-ins, and especially the frequent construction of individual [“psycho-semantic”] mind-maps.

-In Mind-maps, participants create of strings of freely-associated words in a diagramed stream of consciousness that leads beneath traditional shared class-room consciousness into uniquely personal meanings.
+In such mind-maps, participants create of strings of freely-associated words in a diagramed stream of consciousness that leads beneath traditional shared class-room consciousness into uniquely personal meanings.